 - Prepare records for release, including the redaction of materials to be withheld, and duplicating materials as necessary.

-- Ensure released materials do not contain information exempted under the applicable statutes or other non-releasable information.
+- Also, released materials do not contain information exempted under the applicable statutes or other non-releasable information.

-- Apply appropriate exemptions to documents responsive to FOIA requests.
+- Furthermore, apply appropriate exemptions to documents responsive to FOIA requests.

 - Maintain cases and case files following established procedures and timelines.